johnp2002/J_Tube/README.md

 # J_Tube
 A clone website of Youtube

-# Deplay link of WEbsite
+# Deploy link of Website
 https://jtube.onrender.com/